mugendi/moosey-cms/docs/filters.md

 ---

 ## 💰 Currency & Finance

+> **Note:** The currency, country, and locale filters optionally use `pycountry` for comprehensive name/flag resolution.
+When `pycountry` is not installed, they fall back to a built-in lookup table with common entries.
+All filters remain functional without the extra dependency.

 | Filter | Description | Arguments | Output |
 | :--- | :--- | :--- | :--- |